 An eager chamber and recital performer Hakhnazaryan has played in halls such as the Concertgebouw Amsterdam, Salle Pleyel Paris, Wigmore Hall, Berlin Konzerthaus, Vienna Konzerthaus, Shanghai Concert Hall, Carnegie Hall, Jordan Hall (Boston) and in summer 2017 toured SE Asia with concerts in Taipei, Seoul, Tokyo and Kyoto, where he performed the complete Bach cello solo suites.
 Hakhnazaryan has also performed at the Verbier, Lucerne, Mecklenburg-Vorpommern, Beethovenfest Bonn, Kissinger Sommer, Ravinia, Aspen, Piatigorsky, Mikkeli and Pau Casals Festivals amongst many others.

-In 17/18, highlights of Hakhnazaryan’s season include his debut with the Royal Liverpool Philharmonic, St Louis Symphony, Stavanger Symphony, Orchestra I Pomeriggi Musicali (Milan) and Belgrade Philharmonic orchestras, returns to the RTE National Symphony Orchestra and a tour of the US with the Moscow State Symphony Orchestra.
+In 17/18, highlights of Hakhnazaryan’s season include his debut with the Baltimore Symphony, Royal Liverpool Philharmonic, St Louis Symphony, Stavanger Symphony, Orchestra I Pomeriggi Musicali (Milan) and Belgrade Philharmonic orchestras, returns to the RTE National Symphony Orchestra and a tour of the US with the Moscow State Symphony Orchestra.
 He will be Artist-in-Residence of the Malta Philharmonic Orchestra and will perform at the Vienna Konzerthaus several times throughout the season as one of their Great Talents, both in chamber concerts and in recital.
 Joining forces with Zuo Zhang and Esther Yoo to form the Z.E.N.
-Trio, Hakhnazaryan will tour the UK and SE Asia, performing across China and Hong Kong, and in recital he returns to London’s Wigmore Hall and will perform in most of the major cities across North America, including New York City, Chicago, San Francisco and Toronto.
+Trio, , Hakhnazaryan tours the UK and SE Asia, performing across China and Hong Kong to mark the release of their first recording on Deutsche Grammophon.
+In recital he returns to London’s Wigmore Hall and will perform in most of the major cities across North America, including New York City, Chicago, San Francisco and Toronto.

 Symphony No.2, Requiem for a Poet